Kilt, Black Watch tartan

 Really casual

-When going really casual you can wear just the kilt.
+When going really casual you don't need any at all.
 Especially in summer when you would otherwise wear shorts.
 To consider might be a kilt belt.
 Otherwise, simply wear one of your normal belts.

 No accessories

 Just the kilt.
 Sport Kilt.
-This has deep convenient pockets.
+This one has deep convenient pockets and it has simply replaced the shorts, I should otherwise have worn.

-Just the kilt is something most non-Scottish.
-But assuming, you are not Scottish and not in a Scottish context, it is OK.
+Wearing just the kilt is something very non-Scottish.
+But assuming, you are not Scottish and not in a Scottish context, it is OK - to my opinion.

 Smart-casual